 What you need

 First of all, you need to plan.
-A knife sheath is not like a dress you sew together.
 Knives come in different sizes and designs.
-You also need to think about the material you want to use.
+You need to think about the material you want to use.
 Some materials include leather, nylon or PVC blend fabric.

-Making a knife at home is quite easy because you usually have all the tools you need.
-Some of the tools needed are:
+Making a knife at home is quite easy because you usually have all the tools you need, like:

 - Pricking Wheel